-Sam, a Belgium, the oldest member of the herd came to Horse Heaven from a horse dealer in Monroeton, PA in December 2011.
-Although upon his arrival, he experience bullying from the other horses; within a few months Sam bonded with the other members of the herd.
-He and Myrtle often waited together by the barn door to come in for the night.
+Sam, a Belgium, the oldest member of the herd came to Horse Heaven in December 2011 from a horse dealer in Monroeton, PA.
+Although upon his arrival, Sam experience bullying from the herd; within a few months he bonded with the other horses.
+Sam and Myrtle often waited together by the barn door to come in for the night.

-No one knew Sam’s exact age, the former owner’s vet said around 12; the horse dealer’s vet guessed Sam to be in his 20’s.
-After a horse gets his permanent teeth it becomes hard to tell a horse’s exact age.
+No one knew Sam’s exact age.
+The former owner’s vet said around 12; the horse dealer’s vet guessed Sam to be in his 20’s.
+After a horse gets his permanent teeth it becomes hard to tell exact age.
 Without papers, a horse’s age becomes a guessing game.
 Connie’s vet put Sam’s age closer to 30.

 Several people rode Sam; including me.
 Cristina came in the spring of 2012 to learn basic horsemanship.
 Sam, gentle and quiet, proved easy to brush and saddle in his stall.
 In fact, he relished the barn atmosphere.
 The horse proved to be ‘barn sour’.
 Although, with much encouragement Sam did amble up the road for awhile until he tried to stop and return to the barn.
 After, Cristinia returned to school and her studies nobody rode Sam.